 - 1/4 teaspoon baking powder

-- 2 cups shredded zucchini (about 2 medium)
+- 2 cups shredded zucchini (about 2 medium zucchinis)

 - 1/2 cup chopped walnuts or pecans (optional)

-- The most important tool for making quick breads is a sturdy loaf pan.
+- Loaf pan: The most important tool for making quick breads is a sturdy loaf pan.
 We like these pans because they have a nonstick coating.
-Combined with proper greasing and flouring, that ensures you won’t leave chunks of zucchini bread behind in the pan.
+Combined with proper greasing and flouring, that ensures you won’t leave chunks of zucchini bread behind.

-- Finally, you’ll need a wire rack for cooling the zucchini bread.
+- Cooling rack: You’ll need a wire rack for cooling the zucchini bread.
 Slicing hot zucchini is a sure-fire way to end up with a pile of crumbs, and the rack allows air to circulate around the loaf to cool it more evenly.

 Step 1: Make the batter